IhonaMaria/Fondation-Follereau-Dashboard/README.md

 https://fondation-follereau-dashboard-hdvc.streamlit.app/

-Note: If the app has been inactive for many days, streamlit may have frozen it.
-In this situation, the user may need to "reactive it" by clicking on the button from the screen and wait for a few seconds until the app is active again.
+**Note**: If the app has been inactive for many days, streamlit may have frozen it.
+In this situation, the user may need to "reactive it" by clicking on the button from the screen and then wait for a few seconds until the app is active again.

 ![image](https://github.com/user-attachments/assets/f5ca007c-077c-4db5-8ea7-071b18917200)